opfesoft/sol-docs/db/world/item_template.md

 ### HolidayId

-See the [Holidays DBC file](Holidays) for the IDs of all of the holidays.
+See the [Holidays DBC file](../../dbc/Holidays.md) for the IDs of all of the holidays.

 ### ScriptName

 The name of the script that the item should use.
-There is no 'internalitemhandler' or 'internalitemhanler' script so trinity will ignore any such values in this field.
+There is no 'internalitemhandler' or 'internalitemhanler' script so the core will ignore any such values in this field.

 ### DisenchantID